unlock-protocol/docs/docs/core-protocol/smart-contracts-api/PublicLock.md

-*Called by owner to withdraw all funds from the lock*
+*Called by lock manager to withdraw all funds from the lock*

 #### Parameters